Pushkr/Apache-Spark-Hands-On/spark/SparkWithScala.md

   - collect() - dont use this on large cluster unless driver machine has enough capability to store all the data. collect() method will retrieve all data to driver program

-  - foreach(func) - applies provided function to each element of RDD
+  - takeSample(withReplacement,num,[seed]) - returns random sample of elements

-  -
+  - takeOrdered(numOfElementToReturn)(ordering function) - returns num elements based on ordering function